Farm Insurance: From Hobby Farms to Commercial Farms

 How to Know if You Need Farm Insurance

 You might think that you do not need farm insurance if your farm is merely a hobby farm and you do not receive any income from it; however, not all homeowner’s insurance policies cover farming activities.
-Since farming can be a dangerous activity, involving dangerous equipment and animals that can get out of control, it is important to know if you need farm insurance for your particular farm.
+Since farming can be a dangerous activity, it is important to know if you need farm insurance for your particular farm and how much farm insurance coverage you need.
 Answering “yes” to any of the following questions is a good indicator that you should invest in farm insurance:

 - Do you grow and sell any crops?